 - Easy load slide rods and cable system ensure smooth gliding movements

-- Maximum load capacity is 1000 lbs
+- The maximum load capacity is 1000 lbs

 - Premium-quality materials used that promise durability and performance